-Striking example of Cellarius model of the Universe, a model of the solar system with the earth at the center, from his Harmonia Macrocosmica seu Atlas Universalis et Novus.
+Striking example of Cellarius's model of orbits of the Planets, a model of the solar system with the earth at the center, from his Harmonia Macrocosmica seu Atlas Universalis et Novus.

 Fine example of Cellarius' astronomical chart in the form of the concentric rings of an armillary sphere, demonstrating the apparent movements of sun, moon and planets around the earth within an equinoctial and a zodiacal ring.
 The corner illustrations show the systems of Ptolemy and Tycho Brahe.
 In the center is a globe of the earth showing most of the American continent and the western part of Europe